 Next week, I will take up a new post and in doing so, I will formally be leaving the heritage and museum sectors that I have worked in over the past years.
 From now on, I will be working in the further education and socio-cultural sector.

 I will admit that when I first read the job advert for my new role, I paused to do some soul-searching.
 What would I be leaving behind?
 Would this include the very thing that I am passionate about – (cultural) heritage and its interpretation?
-Would I lose my own professional identity?
+Would I lose my professional identity?

 Somewhat to my surprise, the research into the sector and the institution that I would be joining brought me renewed clarity concerning my values in heritage and interpretation.
-It also gave me an immense sense of excitement.
 It started with the organising premise and raison d’être – enshrined in law, no less – of the German Volkshochschulen: to provide access to education for all.
 Breaking down barriers to access, inclusion, diversity: these are all principles that underpin the work of the sector.
 And not just on paper either.
 There are annual statistics, baselines and monitoring on the basis of which the claims are checked and the work is further developed.
 For example, I was thrilled to see courses offered in Turkish, and the number of collaborations that the Volkshochschule I will join is already doing – and has been doing for quite some time.
 Even ‘education’, which is a term I am not particularly fond of [1], is explicitly understood and described as the ability to acquire knowledge, to make an informed judgment about information provided, and to participate in and contribute to society.
 In fact, the overriding aim of the sector, and Volkshochschulen in particular, is to enable everyone’s participation in our democracy, not just understood politically, but culturally and socially as well.

 All of that is what has been motivating me in my work at cultural heritage sites and in museums.
 I have never been focused on a site’s material or evidential values, and this goes for museum collections as well.
 On the contrary, I have spent the better part of my professional career arguing that sites and museums must be more than places for the presentation of expert knowledge, in the sense that it continues to be overwhelmingly defined, which is material or historical knowledge.
 I have supported the view that such expert knowledge too often not only exerts an undemocratic hegemony over heritage, but also misses the very values that turn something into heritage in the first place.
 My own focus has consequently always been on supporting (and understanding) people’s heritage work on the basis of my own and other’s research, particularly, but not exclusively from within critical heritage studies.